sanjatkanjilal/hospital_onset_infection_analyses/README.md

 ---
 ## Usage Notes
 ### Ethical Considerations
-This study was approved by **[TODO]** .
-The IRB determined the study involves minimal risk, and patient consent was waived due to the use of de-identified retrospective data.
+This study was approved by the Institutional Review Board (IRB) of Massachusetts General Brigham with a waived requirement for informed consent.

 ---
-## Acknowledgments
-This dataset was developed with support from **[TODO]**.
-The authors acknowledge all contributors who assisted in creating the codebase and dataset.

----
 ## Citation
-When using the code and dataset, please cite: 1.
-Sagers L, Wei Z, McKenna C, Chan C, Agan AA, Pak R, et al. Hospital unit colonization pressure and nosocomial acquisition of drug susceptible and drug resistant pathogens.
+When using the code and dataset, please cite: Sagers L, Wei Z, McKenna C, Chan C, Agan AA, Pak R, et al. Hospital unit colonization pressure and nosocomial acquisition of drug susceptible and drug resistant pathogens.

 ## Contact